-These companies are evaluated and adjusted as appropriate for inclusion in the analysis based on business characteristics similar to ours, including, but not limited to, similar business model, stage of development, year of initial public offering, employee headcount and market capitalization.
-The Radford Life Science Survey is also used as a broader based compensation data source to further calibrate the benchmarking analysis.
-The Committee utilizes the cash and equity components from this benchmarking analysis to define a total compensation package for each executive based on his or her contribution, current compensation package, market trends, competitive position, retention risks and overall company performance.
-While benchmarking may not always be appropriate as a stand-alone tool for setting compensation due to the aspects of our business objectives that may be unique to us, the Committee generally believes that gathering this information is an important aspect of appropriate diligence in evaluating its compensation-related decisions.
+Companies are evaluated and adjusted as appropriate for inclusion in these analyses based on business characteristics similar to ours, including, but not limited to, similar business model, stage of development, year of initial public offering, employee headcount, market capitalization, research and development expenditures, cash reserves and revenue.
+The Committee reviews and adjusts the list of Peer Companies as appropriate annually to take into account the Company's progression in its stage of development and changes in the comparative companies.
+Coley Pharmaceutical Group, Kosan Biosciences Inc. and Renovis, Inc. were removed from the Peer Companies because they were acquired.
+Genitope Corporation and Neurogen Corporation were removed due to significant restructuring of their business.
+The remaining changes to the Peer Companies used in 2009 compensation decisions were made based on better peer fit with regard to the business characteristics described above.
+The Committee also uses the Radford Life Science Survey, which is a broader based compensation data source, to further calibrate the benchmarking analyses.
+The Committee utilizes the cash and equity components from these benchmarking analyses to define a total compensation package for each executive based on his or her past and anticipated contributions and current compensation package, market trends, competitive position, retention risks and overall Company performance.
+While benchmarking may not always be sufficient as a stand-alone tool for setting compensation due to specific aspects of our business that may be unique to us, the Committee generally believes that gathering this information is an important aspect of the appropriate level of due diligence required in making its compensation-related decisions.
 The Committee intends to continue to retain the services of third-party executive compensation specialists from time to time, as it sees fit.